 You can disable the attribute array by calling

-Either way, since attributes cannot be used unless enabled, and are enabled by default, you need to call
+Either way, since attributes cannot be used unless enabled, and are disabled by default, you need to call

 enableVertexAttribArray() to enable individual attributes so that they can be used.
 Once that's been done, other methods can be used to access the attribute, including